 Not to be confused with The Brave Little Toaster.

 This short provides examples of:

-- Adaptational Villainy: The Giant has this in the Fifty Happy Years book's retelling of this short.
-He is not as stupid as he looks and tries to kill Mickey for insulting him twice.
+- Adaptational Villainy: In the Fifty Happy Years book's retelling of the short, the Giant tries to kill Mickey for insulting him.

 - All There in the Manual: Although the giant has No Name Given in the short, he gets called Gustav in the comics.

 - And I Must Scream:

 - The ultimate fate of the giant: he's trapped in place and his breath is used to power a windmill, which in turn operates a medieval amusement park.
 Granted, the giant is asleep at this point, but still.